This service is not for emergency care. For urgent medical care call emergency 000 (Triple Zero) or go to an emergency department at a hospital.

-Telehealth phone appointments are still available.
+Telehealth phone appointments with our GPs are still available.

 Common conditions appropriate for a Telehealth phone consultation include:

 - COVID-19 related health questions

 - COVID-19 vaccine suitability assessments